 In exceptional cases, a retroactive withdrawal may be granted based on documented requests in which the extenuating circumstances significantly impaired the student's ability to complete the semester and officially withdraw by the established semester deadlines.
 Such circumstances include, but are not limited to, medical or psychological causes.

-For more information go to: academic- catalog.umd.edu/graduate/policies/registration- policies/ or contact: registrar- appeals@umd.edu.
+For more information visit academiccatalog. umd.edu/graduate/policies/registration-policies or email registrar-appeals@umd.edu.

 Resign from Graduate Study